-Inclusive Church has profiled mental health issues for a number of years, recognising that it is a key feature that affects people within church life.
-It is estimated that 1 in 4 people live with mental health issues.
+Inclusive Church has profiled mental health for a number of years, recognising that it is a key feature that affects people within church life.
+It is estimated that 1 in 4 people live with mental health conditions.
 This means that within our churches and communities we have a significant number of people for whom this is an issue, within congregations and the clergy.

 At Inclusive Church we are very aware of ‘overlap’.
-People struggling with issues around poverty, disability, sexuality, gender, and ethnicity are also very likely to be living with some form of mental health issue.
+People struggling with issues around poverty, disability, sexuality, gender, and ethnicity are also very likely to be living with some form of mental health condition.

 Inclusive Church is working in partnership with The Society of Martha and Mary on a new, national, collaborative project with the aim of enabling people in ministry help themselves and their colleagues to live and work in ways that are healthy and life-giving.
 Click here for more infomation.